jasonbra1n/jasonbra1n/.github/CODE_OF_CONDUCT.md

 - Unwanted sexual attention or advances.

 ## Reporting Violations
-If you witness or experience behavior that violates this Code of Conduct, please report it to [jason.brain@hotmail.com].
+If you witness or experience behavior that violates this Code of Conduct, please report it to <a href="https://jasonbrain.com/contact/">Jason Brain</a>.
 We will take appropriate action to address any violations.

 ## Acknowledgment
 This Code of Conduct is based on the Contributor Covenant, version 2.1.